What does DRIFT stand for?

 The goal of studioDRIFT is to develop and activate existing infrastructure in the Arkansas Delta with the goal of improving the quality of life for the residents.
 Through a community-first and outdoor recreation-focused approach to development.
 Our collective goal is to strengthen both the economy and the ecology of the Natural State by connecting rural communities to nearby natural resources so that these places together can serve as hubs for extraordinary adventure tourism.

-Outdoor tourism is one of the fastest-growing industries in Arkansas and has the greatest potential to reverse the economic destiny of the Delta.
+The outdoor industry is one of the fastest-growing industries in Arkansas and has the greatest potential to reverse the economic destiny of the Delta.
 The average tourist spent $198 per day in Arkansas in 2023 - bringing in MILLIONS to the local economy.
 In 2018, U of A researchers found that bicycle tourism in NWA generated an economic impact of $59 million.
 We hope to use that same resource to combat the extreme poverty, population decline, and eroding economic base in the Arkansas Delta.

 What purpose do the events serve?